 Engage Your Students with Patterns and Functions

-This is just a brief overview of the role of patterns and functions in K-8 math.
-The challenge is creating lessons to emphasize each concepts.
-While it is helpful for teachers to explain these ideas, it is even more valuable for students to discover the connections themselves.
+This post is just a hint of the role that patterns and functions play in K-8 math.
+The challenge is creating engaging lessons to emphasize each concept.

-Unfortunately, few textbooks provide the resources to help teach through hands-on exploration.
-Most break concepts into measurable bits of information, rather than emphasizing connections.
-This makes it challenging for teachers looking to employ a conceptual approach.
+Unfortunately, few textbooks provide the resources needed to teach through hands-on exploration.
+Most texts break concepts into disconnected bits of information, rather than emphasizing connections.
+This can make it challenging for teachers to employ a conceptual approach.
 If you’re looking for lesson plans or other resources to support conceptual math, visit our online store.